alinradut/Disk-Inventory-X/README.md

 The Xcode project file is no longer compatible with contemporary versions of Xcode so I had to manually copy the header files, which was ok because they were only a handful.

+# Building

+Clone the repository and open the project file located in Disk Inventory X 1.0 src/make/src/Disk Inventory X.xcodeproj and then hit CMD+B.